CarlosNZ/json-edit-react/README.md

 ### JSON Schema validation

 As well as dynamically controlling *access* to the various edit tools as described above, it's possible to do full [JSON Schema](https://json-schema.org/) validation by creating an [Update Function](#update-functions) that passes the data to a 3rd-party schema validation library (e.g. [Ajv](https://ajv.js.org/)).
 This will then reject any invalid input, and display an error in the UI (or via a custom [onError](#onerror-function) function).
-You can see an example of this in the [Demo](https://carlosnz.github.io/json-edit-react/) with the "JSON Schema Validation" data set.
+You can see an example of this in the [Demo](https://carlosnz.github.io/json-edit-react/) with the "JSON Schema Validation" data set (and the "Custom Nodes" data set).

 An example `onUpdate` validation function (using Ajv) could be something like this: